 -x or --drop-index

 Drops and recreates the full text index tables (in case the created indexes need to be redone for some reason).
-This flag instructs the tool to drop any existing full text indexes and recreate the full text index table for every database table that it is processing.
-Use this flag to start the indexing process from the very beginning with fresh and empty tables.
+This option instructs the tool to drop any existing full text indexes and recreate the full text index table for every database table that it is processing.
+Use this option to start the indexing process from the very beginning with fresh and empty tables.

 When reindexing a single field or just a few fields with a Text or Free text index definition (using the -d option with a tag list) for all records in the database, it is still recommended to use the -x option as well because all fields with index definitions of this type will be reindexed anyway (even if not specified in the tag list) and if all records need to be reindexed, dropping and recreating the full text index table(s) is usually faster than checking and updating the existing ones.